No data available for the deliverable: AI deployment

 Are there plans?

 Following recorded success, SARS continues to seek potential employees skilled in data science and AI.
 SARS' focus in 2025/26 will be on addressing the tax gap to improve revenue collection.
 This will be done by improving taxpayer compliance and trade facilitation by leveraging AI and data science.
 Using AI to detect non-compliance remains part of SARS' collection efforts.
 AI is baked into SARS' strategy as per annual performance plans - artificial intelligence strategies will enhance treasury and risk management.
+As one of its eight transformational programmes contained in its 2026/27 performance plan, SARS plans to "prepare and upskill our staff to coexist with Artificial Intelligence".
+AI is also a pillar of SARS' Strategic Objective 5, and the entity plans to use it alongside data and data analytics to understand the compliance behaviour of taxpayers and traders.
+SARS however warns that budgetary constraints threaten its AI implementation agenda.

 Is it on the agenda?